 \subsection{Evaluating Personalities of Language Models}

-We adopt an assessment questionnaire that measures personality traits using the Big Five factor markers.
-The questionnaire is a list of fifty statements, each referring to different characteristics of an individual.
-Accordingly, each statement is designed to elicit a specific Big Five factor behavior.
-In general, individuals respond to every statement in the questionnaire by opting for one of the following choices: (a) very inaccurate, (b) moderately inaccurate, (c) neither inaccurate nor accurate, (d) moderately accurate, and (e) very accurate.
-The response to every statement is scored against a predetermined Big Five factor on a scale of 1 to 5 as shown in Table \ref{tab:prob-table}.
-There are ten statements evaluated for the Extraversion factor, ten questions for Agreeableness, and so forth.
-Finally, the aggregated scores against each of the Big Five factors are averaged to obtain the quantifiable trait scores.

-Acquiring the responses in the format discussed above is not feasible in open-ended text generation since the language model output is a sequence of words.
-Instead, we start by setting the statements from the questionnaire as prompts to the language model and generate text responses as shown in Figure~\ref{fig:model}.
-To account for the stochastic nature of the responses, we trigger the model $N \in \mathbb{Z}_{+}$ times using the same prompt to observe $N$ different text completions for every statement in the questionnaire.
+We adopt the assessment questionnaire for Big Five factors discussed in Section~\ref{sec:bff} as follows.
+Firstly, acquiring the responses in the multi-choice question-answer format is not directly feasible in open-ended text generation since the language model output is a sequence of words.
+Thus, we start by setting the statements from the questionnaire as prompts to the language model and generate text responses as shown in Figure~\ref{fig:model}.
+To account for the stochastic nature of the responses, we trigger the language model $N \in \mathbb{Z}_{+}$ times using the same prompt to observe $N$ different text completions for every statement in the questionnaire.
 Moreover, we prompt the language models with each statement independently.
-So the order in which statements are fed as input to the model does not affect the final results.
+This is to ensure that the order in which statements are fed as input to the model does not affect the personality assessment.

 Each of the generated text responses is passed independently as an input premise to the ZSC setup as discussed in \textit{Approach 3}.
 The resulting outputs are the independent probabilities for the responses to be characterized according to the five factors.
 We obtain $N$ such probabilities for each input prompt.
 We then use a one-dimensional linear interpolation to match the probabilities to scores ranging from 1 to 5.
-Finally, we compute the median of the scores aggregated for all the respective statements, which represent the personality of the concerned language model.
+Finally, we compute the score distribution and summary statistics (such as the median) of the scores for all the statements to represent the personality of the concerned language model.